Braves vs. Giants Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .250 with two home runs, three walks and three RBI.
+- Acuna has recorded at least one hit in three games in a row.
+In his last five games he is hitting .350 with a double, a home run, two walks and an RBI.

 Acuna Recent Games